matuu/nikola-gray-bootstrap-theme/README.md

-# nikola-gray-bootstrap-theme
-Theme used on www.matuu.com.ar for nikola
+# Theme for Nikola

+## based in bootstrap theme.

+This theme is used in my personal blog (http://www.matuu.com.ar)[Matuu!].